Delicata Squash Gruyère Gratin

 Fiber is an essential component for a healthy diet.
 It feeds the good bacteria in your gut.
 As we are growing increasingly aware, your gut health is one of the most important factors in your overall health and well being.
 A healthy gut not only feeds your cells, but contributes to your immunity, warding off viruses and bacteria.
 It also communicates with your brain through your nerves and hormones, playing a large part in your general health, mood, and sense of well being.

-The supporting roles in this dish are Gruyère cheese, cream, fresh sage, and nutmeg.
+The supporting roles in this dish are Gruyère cheese, cream, fresh thyme an sage, and nutmeg.
 Gruyère cheese is an alpine style of cheese originating in Switzerland.
 It is sweet, slightly salty, and has a creamy, nutty taste.
 It is excellent paired with fall flavors.

 Just in time for Thanksgiving comes the ultimate comfort food indulgence with a healthy dose of immune boosting Vitamin A. So while this rich and creamy gratin may seem like a treat, it is actually a low-carb and keto-friendly side dish which should earn a spot at the Thanksgiving table.